 During the written statement procedure, the pharmaceutical company submits MMRM evaluations without the minimum requirement of 10% change from baseline as well as responder analysis with 15% of the scale span covering all survey time points regardless of return rates.
 Responder analysis are operationalised as time to 1. deterioration by \geq 15 points compared with baseline (scale range: 0-100).
-There is a statistically significant difference to the benefit of acalabrutinib.
+There are no statistically significant differences between the treatment groups.

-Quality of life

-EORTC QLQ-C30 (functional scales)

-Health-related quality of life will be assessed in the ELEVATE-TN study using the EORTC QLQ-C30 functional scales until disease progression.
+Quality of life EORTC QLQ-C30 (functional scales) Health-related quality of life will be assessed in the ELEVATE-TN study using the EORTC QLQ-C30 functional scales until disease progression.